 - a.
+Professional Documents (refer to APTA.org website)

+- 1) Code of Ethics for the PT

+- 2) Standards of Ethical Conduct for the PTA

+- 3) Guide for Conduct for the PTA

+- 4) Core Values for the PT and PTA

+- 5) Standards of Practice for Physical Therapy

+- 6) HIPPA and Confidentiality Guidelines

+- 7) Medically Necessary Absences

-Professional Documents (refer to APTA.org website) - 1) Standards of Ethical Conduct for the PTA - 2) Guide for Conduct for the PTA - 3) Core Values - 4) Values-Based Behaviors - b.
-College Documents - 1) Allied Health Professionalism Standards (see Appendix B) - 2) Code of Student Conduct (see Student Handbook) - c.
-Program Specific Documents - 1) Expectations of a Candidate (see PTA Program Application and Section VI of this Handbook) - d.
+- 8) Code of Student Conduct

+- b.
+College Documents

+- 1) Allied Health Professionalism Standards (see Appendix B)

+- 2) Code of Student Conduct (see Student Handbook)

+- c.
+Program Specific Documents

+- 1) Expectations of a Candidate (see PTA Program Application and Section VI of this Handbook)

+- d.
 Professionalism Section (see the Program and Clinical Handbook)

 Depending on the type of unprofessional behavior, the student may be terminated immediately or given a written warning of unaccepted behavior.
-Repeat offences of this behavior can result in termination from the PTA Program.
-Refer to the Allied Health Program Professionalism Standards and the Academic Policies Withdrawal/Termination Policy for more details.
+Repeat offences of this behavior will result in termination from the PTA Program.
+Refer to the Allied Health Program Professionalism Standards and the Academic Policies Withdrawal/Termination Requirements for more details.

-4. Attire, Appearance, and Personal Hygiene (Dress Code)
+4. Dress Code (Attire, Appearance, and Personal Hygiene)